schubertce/DFOR772-Final/README.md

 3. Look for artifacts labeled as `CloudTrail Log Entries`, which contain the parsed log data.

 ## Configuration
 No additional configuration is required.
-The module automatically detects and processes all `.json` files that match the CloudTrail log format.
+The module automatically detects and processes all `.json` files that match the CloudTrail log naming format.

 ## Dependencies
 - Autopsy Forensic Browser (version 4.15.0 or newer recommended)